CrowdStrike/crimson-falcon/docs/QuickScanApi.md

 end

 api_instance = Falcon::QuickScanApi.new
-body = Falcon::MlscannerSamplesScanParameters.new({samples: ['samples_example']}) # MlscannerSamplesScanParameters | Submit a batch of SHA256s for ml scanning.
+body = Falcon::MlscannerapiSamplesScanParameters.new({samples: ['samples_example']}) # MlscannerapiSamplesScanParameters | Submit a batch of SHA256s for ml scanning.
 The samples must have been previously uploaded through `/samples/entities/samples/v3`

 begin
   # Submit a volume of files for ml scanning.
 Time required for analysis increases with the number of samples in a volume but usually it should take less than 1 minute